goforgery/forgery2-site/www/en/api.md

 ### <a class="jump" name="app.Listen"></a>app.Listen(port)

-Bind and listen for connections on the given host and port, this method is [stackr.Listen()](http://gostackr.appspot.com/).
+Bind and listen for connections on the given host and port.

     app := f.CreateApp()
     app.Listen(3000)